SensorBench: Benchmarking LLMs in Coding-Based Sensor Processing: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we systematically investigate whether LLMs can perform sensor processing.
-Our study begins with introducing a comprehensive \bchname to systematically analyze the LLMs' signal processing abilities for sensing tasks.\looseness=-1
+In this work, we systematically investigated the potential of LLMs to function as sensor-processing \emph{copilot}.
+Our study begins with introducing a comprehensive benchmark to systematically analyze the LLMs' signal processing abilities for sensing tasks.\looseness=-1

 Our findings reveal that while LLMs demonstrate competence in simpler tasks, there is a significant performance gap when it comes to more challenging tasks.
-Despite improvements from self-verification prompting—which enhances models' reasoning abilities and yields better performance relative to baseline strategies—the LLM still falls short of human-level performance.
-In fact, human experts outperform LLMs by over 60\% on these demanding tasks, underscoring the current limitations in LLM planning and reasoning abilities for compound and parameterized sensor processing.
+Specifically, our evaluation indicates that LLMs underperform by over 50\% on complex tasks compared to human experts.

 Despite these challenges, it is worth noting that the complex tasks in \bchname are also challenging for human experts, who often spend hours solving them effectively.
 This highlights the inherent difficulty of the tasks rather than the inadequacy of the models.

-Looking ahead, enhancing LLMs' planning and reasoning abilities remains crucial for closing the performance gap between human experts.
-We encourage the research community to invest further effort in exploring the strategies of task-specific fine-tuning and scaling test-time computation.
-These advancements can potentially push LLMs closer to human-level performance in complex sensor processing tasks.\looseness=-1
+Our work represents a step towards making signal processing more accessible, which would otherwise remain daunting for non-experts.